Concierge Medicine – A New Model for Family Practice

 3. More personalized service

 With fewer patients to see, a concierge provider can afford to spend more time with each patient.
 A typical consultation with a concierge doctor is around 30 minutes which is twice the amount of time a traditional medical practitioner can spend with a patient.

 Traditional primary care providers have to deal with complex billing systems which need to be managed by specialist staff if the practice is paid properly for services rendered.
 By contrast, a concierge practice bills patients directly greatly simplifying the back office.

 5. Improved image and reputation for medical staff

 Finally, because concierge doctors are able to build closer relationships with patients it helps to build trust and respect between the two parties.
 This, in turn, improves the image of doctors and makes it more likely that patients will approach their doctor with a complaint earlier rather than waiting until later when it is much more difficult to treat.

 While the concierge model is not right for everyone, it does provide many benefits for both patients and doctors.
 Patients benefit from fewer hospital admissions, expedited access to specialist treatments and improved care for chronic conditions such as high cholesterol and diabetes.
-Meanwhile, doctors can provide more personalised service and work fewer hours without any loss of pay.
+Meanwhile, doctors can provide more personalized service and work fewer hours without any loss of pay.
 No wonder then that the concierge model is starting to gain momentum across the world.